|Alma Mater:||UCLA, 1995|

 Away from the U.S. National Team, Fernandez is a member of the ProFastPitch X-treme Tour (PFX).
 In 1999, Fernandez was named the Amateur Softball Association/USA Softball Female Athlete of the Year.
 As a pitcher and third baseman, she helped the USA Softball Women's National Team to gold medals at both the Pan American Games and the Canada Cup.
 She also helped the California Commotion win the ASA Women's Major Fast Pitch championship for the fourth consecutive time.

 Fernandez played at UCLA from 1990-93 and completed her psychology degree in 1995.
 A three-time winner of the sport's Honda Award, Fernandez became the first softball player to win the prestigious Honda-Broderick Cup in 1993, given to the most outstanding collegiate female athlete in all sports.
 A four-time, First Team All-American, Fernandez led the Bruins to two national championships (1990 & 1992) and two runner-up finishes (1991 & 1993).
 She was also All-Region and All-Pac-10 First Team each season and Pac-10 Player of the Year her final three years.

 With a miniscule 0.22 earned run average, Fernandez went 93-7 with 784 strikeouts.
-Her ERA ranks second in NCAA history and her 74 shutouts are tops at UCLA and ninth in the NCAA annals.
+Her ERA ranks second in NCAA history and her 74 shutouts are tops at UCLA and tied for ninth in the NCAA annals.
 In her junior and senior seasons, Fernandez had the lowest ERA in the nation (0.14 in 1992, 0.25 in 1993), sporting a perfect 29-0 mark in '92.
 She tossed 11 career no-hitters, including a pair in the 1993 College World Series, along with two perfect games.
 She ranks second in UCLA history in ERA, fourth in strikeouts and fifth in wins.

 Fernandez was just as powerful at the plate, batting .382 with 15 home runs and 128 runs batted in.
 She hit .401 in her junior season, but eclipsed that mark by more than 100 points in her senior campaign, batting an NCAA-best .510 with 11 homers and 45 RBI.
 Fernandez ranks in the UCLA Top 10 in numerous offensive categories, including fourth in hits and seventh in average.